sebanc/brunch/README.md

 Base hardware compatibility:
 - x86_64 computers with UEFI boot support (BIOS/MBR devices have limited support through a specific procedure detailled in "Limited support for MBR/BIOS devices" section),
 - Intel hardware (CPU and GPU) starting from 1st generation "Nehalem" (refer to https://en.wikipedia.org/wiki/Intel_Core),
-- AMD Ryzen (CPU and GPU), only with "zork" recovery image,
+- AMD Ryzen (CPU and GPU),
-- AMD Stoney Ridge (refer to https://en.wikipedia.org/wiki/List_of_AMD_accelerated_processing_units), only with "grunt" recovery image (older AMD CPU are not supported),
+- AMD Stoney Ridge (refer to https://en.wikipedia.org/wiki/List_of_AMD_accelerated_processing_units),
-- Devices having only a Nvidia graphic card are not supported.
+- Devices having only a Nvidia GPU are not supported.

 Notes:
 - Intel Gen 1 graphics do not work with ChromeOS versions above r81 (it might still change with a future ChromeOS update).
-- Some Intel 10th Gen / 11th Gen devices do not seem to be compatible with the arc++ android container (you can try arcvm by using "hatch" recovery in beta channel).

 Specific hardware support:
 - sensors: an experimental patch aims to allow intel ISH accelerometer and light sensors through a custom kernel module,